odoo/documentation/content/applications/finance/expenses.rst

 -----------------

-First, when :ref:`creating a new expense <expenses/new>`, the correct information needs to be entered in order to re-invoice a customer.
-Select the *sales order* the expense will appear on in the :guilabel:`Customer to Reinvoice` section, from the drop-down menu.
-Next, select the :guilabel:`Analytic Account` the expense will be posted to.
-After the expense(s) are created, the expense report needs to be :ref:`created <expenses/report>` and :ref:`submitted <expenses/submit>` as usual.
+First, when :ref:`creating a new expense <expenses/new>`, the correct information needs to be entered to re-invoice a customer.
+Select the sales order the expense should appear on in the :guilabel:`Customer to Reinvoice` section, from the drop-down menu.
+Next, select the :guilabel:`Analytic Account` the expense should be posted to.
+After the expenses are created, the expense report needs to be :doc:`created <expenses/expense_reports>`, and :ref:`submitted
+<expenses/submit>`, as usual.

 .. image:: expenses/reinvoice-expense.png
    :align: center